-What is the History of the Book?
+What is the History of Books?

 The history of the book has its roots in bibliography, librarianship, and the intersections of social, cultural, and material history.
 It has emerged in recent decades as an academic discipline with its own under- and post-graduate university courses, scholarly journals, monographic series, conferences, and research centers.
 It is methodologically diverse and interdisciplinary, situated between the worlds of scholarship and the physical collections of historical materials, the latter largely in the possession and care of universities and research libraries, as well as antiquarian booksellers and private collectors.
 It has as its subject a form of technology that has become so universal, chronologically and geographically, as to be considered almost natural: the material landscape within which the historical record is most clearly preserved and communicated across time.